CleasbyCode/pdvrdt/README.md

 All done!

-You can now post your file-embedded PNG image(s) on reddit.
+You can now post your file-embedded PNG (s) on reddit.

 $ ./pdvex